 Because ServiceNow PS resources are the ultimate authority and scarce in availability, they will be highly priced.
 ServiceNow PS staff is limited, so they tend to focus on core functionality versus projects that require a high degree of customization, ServiceNow niche product implementation, or specific industry or product use cases.
 Because of this, ServiceNow PS availability can also be limited based on the timing of your implementation.

 OPTION #2: Vendor Partners

-More so than many software companies, ServiceNow runs a tight implementation vendor ecosystem that promotes deep knowledge sharing and training.
+More so than many software companies, ServiceNow runs a tight implementation vendor ecosystem that promotes deep knowledge sharing and training across the ServiceNow Community.
 ServiceNow is very transparent about recommending when a vendor partner may be the best approach depending on the customer’s timing and goals, especially if cost is a large consideration.
 There are four types of partners in the ServiceNow ecosystem:

 Option 2 Benefits

 ServiceNow’s implementation partners typically adopt a similar QuickStart, Agile-oriented methodology and provide their services at a fraction of the cost of ServiceNow PS.
-Bonus: They often have more all-around implementation experience than ServiceNow PS.
+An added bonus is they often have more all-around implementation experience than ServiceNow PS.
 In other situations, a partner is highly recommended for niche-oriented projects that ServiceNow PS will not have the bandwidth or experience to handle.

 First time, basic implementation of Service Management Suite functionality as well as niche product implementations.

 Option 2 Drawbacks